iomete/iom-docs/glossary/data-vault.md

 ---
 title: Data Vault
 description: A Data Vault is a data modeling design pattern used to build a data warehouse for enterprise-scale analytics.
+banner_description: A Data Vault is a data modeling design pattern used to build a data warehouse for enterprise-scale analytics.
 It is made up of three types of entities - hubs, links, and satellites.
 alphabet: D
 ---